 It’s not that hard to fillet a fish.
 Like almost any skill, it’s one that needs to be practiced before it becomes second nature.

 After a few fish, though, you’ll discover the fastest way to filet a fish for your preferred species.
+Be sure to check out Peter Bouchier if you would like more information on great quality meats.

 Looking for more cooking tips like this?
 Head over to our blog now to keep reading.